greggman/HappyFunTimes/docs/commands.md

 If you're running in an [installation](network.md) where there's only 1 game you can have controller go directly to the game with this option.

+`--instructions`

+Displays a scrolling message on the screen telling users how to connect to the game

+`--langs`

+Chooses which languages to display instructions.
+Example `--langs=en,ja`

+`--wifi-name`

+Specifies the WiFi name for the connect message.

+`--wifi-pass`

+Specifies the WiFi password for the connect message.

 `--check-for-app`

 Controllers don't normally try to launch the native mobile app.
 This check takes 3 seconds.